steipete/speaking/README.md

 [![try!
 Swift  in New York, USA](https://github.com/steipete/speaking/blob/master/Pictures/try-swift-nyc-2018-2-small.jpg?raw=true)](https://speakerdeck.com/steipete/hacking-marzipan)

 Ping [@steipete](https://twitter.com/steipete) on Twitter or reach out via email (steipete at gmail) if you organize a conference where you'd like me to speak.
-I'm a full-time Open Source builder working on exciting AI-powered projects.
+I'm the creator of [OpenClaw](https://github.com/openclaw/openclaw) and work at OpenAI on bringing agents to everyone.
 Visit [steipete.me](https://steipete.me) to learn more about my work.

 ### Topics 2025